Places To Visit in Norfolk

 Whether you're taking in the picturesque views in places throughout Norfolk's Area of Outstanding Natural Beauty or enjoying one of the many fun-filled attractions in the area, you can't go wrong with a trip to the east of England!

-The much-loved country retreat of Her Majesty The Queen and has been the private home of four generations of British monarchs since 1862.
+The much-loved country retreat of the late Queen Elizabeth II has been the private home of four generations of British monarchs since 1862.
 The house, set in 24 hectares of stunning gardens, is perhaps the most famous stately home in Norfolk and is at the heart of the 8,000-hectare Sandringham Estate, 240 hectares of which make up the woodland and heath of the Country Park, open to the public free of charge every day of the year.

 On the biggest high tides each month, witness the world-famous Snettisham spectacular.
 Many tens of thousands of wading birds take to the air as the incoming tide pushes them off the vast mudflats.
 Keep your eyes on the skies as the swallows and martins of summer depart southwards and the first thrushes and wildfowl arrive from the north.
 Enjoy some fantastic autumn sunsets over The Wash by taking an early evening stroll along the beach.

 ~ 13 minutes drive away

 A beautiful walk along the beach at the foot of Old Hunstanton's unique red and white striped cliffs.
 This beach is just north along the coast from the main promenade, with gorgeous views across the North Sea on offer as you wander across the fine sands of this beautiful trail.
 Visit with the family, take your dog for a run, or walk the beach solo and enjoy the serenity of this stretch of North Norfolk Coast!

 ~ 5 minute drive away